 Raised Bed Gardening

-Raised Bed Gardening is great if you don’t want to put too much “back” into your gardening and you can be super creative with how you raise your beds.
+Raised Bed Gardening (click link for fab ideas!) is great if you don’t want to put too much “back” into your gardening and you can be super creative with how you raise your beds.
 From simple wood or brick lined beds to crafted planters or vegetable boxes.
 You can even upcycle old bathtubs or wheelbarrows and grow your plants in there for an extra touch of personality!

 Vertical Gardening is all the rage right now as it’s great for growing lots of plants in a small space – instead of using up space horizontally you’ll be growing your garden vertically!